IslamNabil12/QuantumBookstore/README.md

 ##  Testing

-The class `QuantumBookstoreFullTest` demonstrates all system features:
+The class `inventoryfunction` demonstrates all system features:
 - Adding different types of books.
 - Removing books older than a defined threshold.
 - Purchasing both paper and electronic books.